Norabui01/High-Low-Game/README.md

 # Introduction to my High-Low-Game

-<html><h3>This is one of my first Java project in my first Java class runs on console.
-The game is very
+<html><h3>The game is very
-simple and short that everyone can do it easily with the basic learning.
-However, my professor required 3D drawing dice's face corresponding to each user or computer's roll in "horizontal" for extra credits!</h3>
+simple and short that everyone can do it easily with the basic learning.</h3>

 Because she required us can just apply the basic learning of Java to make the program(no methods), the code seems kind of long.
 I was suprised that i was the only student in my class could do the extra part<^-^>.